liuxr0831/liuxr0831.github.io/_pages/cv.md

 Service
 ======

+* 12/2025: Reviewed for ACM Transaction on Graphics (TOG).
 * 10/2025: Provided teaching evaluation letter for faculty review within the department.
 * 5/2025: Reviewed for SIGGRAPH 2025 Poster Program.